Ambika2211/coolpython/README.md

 # CoolPython
-A powerful repo containing cool python mini projects.
+A powerful repo with awesome Python mini projects.
-Everybody is welcome who wants to contribute with awesome projects.
+Everybody is welcome who wants to contribute.

 # Hacktoberfest 2020 | HacktoberPython